tidyverse/tidyverse.org/content/blog/tidymodels-2024-survey/index.md

 -   **H2O.ai support** was achieved with the creation of [agua](https://agua.tidymodels.org/).
 -   **Better serialization tools** are now provided in the [bundle](https://github.com/rstudio/bundle) package.

 Almost everything that respondents prioritized highly last year has either been completed or is currently in progress.
 Our main focus right now is to wrap up survival analysis, which is being done right now with a series of CRAN releases for the affected packages.
-The upcoming things we will be working on are postprocessing and supervised feature selection.
-Since this survey seemed to work well last year, we've decided to use it again to prioritize features for next year.
+Most immediately following these releases, we will be working on postprocessing and supervised feature selection.
+Beyond that, we'd like to once again ask the community for feedback to help us better prioritize features in the coming year.

 ## Looking toward 2024